Czech self-employed: how to pay for health and social insurance?

 All sole traders are obliged to pay not only taxes, but also health and often social insurance.
 In addition, every entrepreneur (with the exception of those in the flat-rate tax regime) has to report their income and expenses to their health insurance company and the Czech Social Security Administration (ČSSZ) once a year.

 The rules differ, among other things, depending on whether you are running a main or a secondary business.
-How do you know?
+How to know?

 • If your business is your only/dominant source of income, it is usually your main activity.

-• If you run a business while you are working, studying, on maternity leave or retired, your business is usually considered secondary.
+• If you run a business while you are studying, working, on parental leave or retired, your activity is usually considered secondary.

 Let's now look at how levies work in practice.